Created by Calebovitsch

 The Defiance draft format had five main three-faction strategies which you would usually build your deck around.
 Homecoming draft format added some tribal synergies with Gunslingers, Yetis, Sentinels, Dinosaurs and Explorers mattering more.
-In Dark Frontier things look different … a lot different!
-Let me explain.
+In Dark Frontier you chose two colors max and prayed you got some at least half-decent cards in the curated packs.
+Right now things look different, but also the same… Let me explain.

-You should also forget your previous biases against some cards, as Dark Frontier (and all synergies held within) shines a new light on previously unplayable things, even as mind-numbingly awful as Worn Shield.
+You should also forget your previous biases against some cards, as Dark Frontier (and all synergies held within) shines a new light on previously unplayable things, even as mind-numbingly awful as Staff of the Arch-Magister.
 On the other hand there are much fewer relic-matter cards right now, which makes many previously fringe-playable things such as Porcelain Mask straight-out bad.
 There are also a lot of 1-health units (especially if you Twist them too much) and ways of dealing with them.

 Now for the mechanics and synergies themselves, I will start with a couple that we already know.
 Warp has been with us almost since the beginning, but now it is more present than ever as far as drafts are concerned.
 What started as a straight-out Praxis mechanic is now available for all factions.
 The obvious thing about these cards that you can play straight from the top of your deck is that they usually cost about one power more than if they did not have Warp.
 If they are overcosted by more than that, i.e. Winnow or Hold Under, they are usually not really playable.
 If you are really low on playables or you need / want to go mono color, you might consider playing some lower cost, almost meaningless Warp tricks as filler, e.g. Heist or Brenn’s Scrying.